-Professor Dennis Snower is founder and President of the Global Solutions Initiative and the Global Economic Symposium and was President of the Kiel Institute for the World Economy and Professor of Economics at the Christian-Albrechts-University of Kiel until February 2019.
+Dennis J Snower is founder and President of the Global Solutions Initiative and Professor of Macroeconomics and Sustainability at the Hertie School in Berlin.
+He was President of the Kiel Institute for the World Economy and Professor of Economics at the Christian-Albrechts-University of Kiel until February 2019.

 He is a Senior Research Fellow at the Blavatnik School of Government, as well as a non-resident Fellow of Brookings Institution, Research Fellow at the Center for Economic Policy Research (London), at IZA (Institute for the Future of Work, Bonn), and CESifo (Munich).

-In 2017 Dennis Snower has been Co-Chairman of the officially mandated Think 20 Engagement Group (T20), advising the German G20 presidency
+In 2017 Dennis was made Co-Chairman of the officially mandated Think 20 Engagement Group (T20), advising the German G20 presidency.

-Dennis Snower earned a BA and MA from New College, Oxford University, an MA and a PhD at Princeton University.
+He holds a BA and an MA from New College, Oxford University, and an MA and a PhD from Princeton University.
 Prior to becoming President of the Kiel Institute, he was Professor of Economics at Birkbeck College, University of London.

 He is an expert on labour economics, public policy and inflation-unemployment trade-offs.
-As part of his research career, he originated the “insider-outsider” theory of employment and unemployment with Assar Lindbeck, the theory of “caring economics” with Tania Singer, the theory of “high-low search” with Steve Alpern, and the “chain reaction theory of unemployment” and the theory of “frictional growth” with Marika Karanassou and Hector Sala.
+As part of his research career, he originated the 'insider-outsider' theory of employment and unemployment with Assar Lindbeck, the theory of 'caring economics' with Tania Singer, the theory of 'high-low search; with Steve Alpern, and the 'chain reaction theory of unemployment' and the theory of 'frictional growth' with Marika Karanassou and Hector Sala.
 He has made seminal contributions to the design of employment subsidies and welfare accounts.
-He has published extensively on employment policy, the design of welfare systems, and monetary and fiscal policy, and the role of psychological motivation systems in economic decision making.
+He has published extensively on employment policy, the design of welfare systems, monetary and fiscal policy, and the role of psychological motivation systems in economic decision making.